sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 They actually said *in the job posting* that they would teach you!

 But I'd done this dance before and I knew all the steps.
+These skills aren't "required" ... we'll take someone without this experience if _literally nobody else applies._
 So, I thought I'd mix it up a little bit and pad the ol' resume.
-Ember?
+ - Ember?
 Sure, I know the embers.
-Node?
+ - Node?
 Node problem.
-Git?
+ - Git?
 Gitchu that job, son!

 #### Side note:
 I had no idea what git was or how version control worked.